TheMonk2121/ai-dev-tasks/PRD-B-1006-DSPy-3.0-Migration.md

 **How do we handle it?**
 - Comprehensive testing in isolated environment before production
 - Gradual migration with rollback capabilities at each phase
-- Performance benchmarking at each step
+- Performance benchmarking at each step with baseline metrics
+- Constitution-aware testing to ensure compliance
+- Feature flags for gradual rollout with safety controls
+- HITL fallback for safety when scores fall below thresholds
+- Performance budget monitoring and enforcement
 - Maintain custom assertion framework as fallback during transition

 **What are the unknowns?**